minism/SublimeBufmod/README.md

 Description
 ===========

-This package contains various commands to manipulate the current text selection in useful ways.
+Bufmod is a package for SublimeText2 that contains various commands to manipulate the current text selection in useful ways.

 Installation
 ============